jbaldwin/learn-typescript/start/checkout-repository.md

  Music/               Pictures/                                                                                      ntuser.ini
 ```

-Each entry you see in the output is a file or directory that is in the current directory, `ls` will also show a lot of files that windows normally hides from you, so if you navigated via the windows `File Explorder` GUI (graphical user interface) you probably won't see a lot of these files normally without forcing Windows by using "Show hidden files or folders" option.
+Each entry you see in the output is a file or directory that is in the current directory, `ls` will also show a lot of files that windows normally hides from you, so if you navigated via the windows `File Explorer` GUI (graphical user interface) you probably won't see a lot of these files normally without forcing Windows by using "Show hidden files or folders" option.

 1. Type `pwd` and hit enter, this command is the present working directory and will give you the current path that the terminal is working in.
 It should display something like: